RawTherapee/RawPedia/content/Local_Adjustments/index.md

 Note:

-- To ensure that the L\*a\*b\* values of the Lockable Color Pickers correspond to the real values you need to set : Local Adjustments \> Settings \> Mask and Merge \> "Background color/luma mask” = 0 (slider labeled as “Background color for luminance and color masks” in screenshot).
+- To ensure that the L\*a\*b\* values of the Lockable Color Pickers correspond to the real values you need to set: Local Adjustments \> Settings \> Mask and Merge \> "Background color/luma mask” = 0 (slider labeled as “Background color for luminance and color masks” in screenshot).